Apptainer tutorial

 INFO: Creating SIF file...

-INFO: Build complete: Apptainer.sif
+INFO: Build complete: demo-env-image.sif

 $ apptainer exec demo-env-image.sif which python